 - Safeguarding water source, treatment and distribution systems through optimum replacement of assets nearing the end of operational life.
-The cost for renewal work (that is - upgrades, refurbishment or replacement of existing facilities and pipes to maintain capacity or performance) is estimated to be: - Water Supply \$43 million over the next 10 years. - Wastewater \$38 million over the next 10 years. - Stormwater \$19 million over the next 10 years - All renewal work is expected be funded by the annual depreciation provision where funds are available.
+The cost for renewal work (that is - upgrades, refurbishment or replacement of existing facilities and pipes to maintain capacity or performance) is estimated to be: - Water Supply \$43 million over the next 10 years. - Wastewater \$38 million over the next 10 years. - Stormwater \$19 million over the next 10 years - There are no deferred renewals, apart from water meters.
+Most meters have reached their expected useful lives or throughput.
+A district wide meter replacement programme is currently being undertaken.
+Future meter replacements shall consider smart meters as appropriate. - All renewal work is expected be funded by the annual depreciation provision where funds are available.